 A traditional, linear product backlog works best when the personas, the user interaction, the user interface design, and the operational qualities are known, and don’t not have to be stated.
 This is usually the case for incremental product updates.
 For new products and major updates, however, I find that a traditional product backlog can be limiting, and I prefer to use my Product Canvas.

 No single tool fits all needs and excels in all scenarios.
 Choose your tool to capture ideas and requirements wisely, and use the degree of innovation present in you product to select the right one.
-You can learn more about the product backlog and the Product Canvas by attending my Certified Scrum Product Owner training course.

 This post was last updated on 28 January 2014.